jeticg/Evangelion-Uebersicht-Widget/README.md

 # Evangelion-Übersicht-Widget

+## Major Update Notice!
+If you are using an earlier version of this widget (before 0.X2a), please consider installing the versions after 0.X2a.
+I managed to solve the performance problem, now in alert mode it will only require 10% of the earlier version's energy, and 20% of the earlier version's CPU!

 ## About
 This widget is an Evangelion Übersicht Widget, displaying information through a huge amount of cells on your desktop.